timofeysie/acknowledge/notes/Core Java.md

 - The close method of the Closeable interface throws exceptions of type IOException while the close method of the AutoCloseable interface throws exceptions of type Exception.
 - subclasses of the AutoCloseable interface can override this behavior of the close method to throw specialized exceptions, such as IOException, or no exception at all.

-The runtime system checks handlers in the order in which they appear after the try statemen until its matches the type of exception that was thrown, and if found the runtime system ends its search for an appropriate exception handler.
+The runtime system checks handlers in the order in which they appear after the try statement until its matches the type of exception that was thrown, and if found the runtime system ends its search for an appropriate exception handler.

 After the exception handler executes, the runtime system passes control to the finally block.
 Code in the finally block executes regardless of the exception caught above it.